 - Take out and knead by hand for 5-7 minutes, or until satiny smooth.
 As wet dough readily sticks to hands, rinse them as needed to facilitate easy kneading (store-bought flour is finer; therefore, it absorbs the moisture more

-readily); see photo below for dough before and after kneading by hand.
-Ideally it should be soft and pliable when finished.
+readily and won’t be as sticky); see photo below for dough before and after kneading by hand.
+Ideally it should be firm and pliable when finished.
 (Note: dough may be somewhat wet and sticky at first, but much moisture is absorbed with kneading by hand; this is especially true with fresh-ground flour.
-These instructions should be foolproof, but IF needed, do the following: if dough remains quite wet and sticky, after kneading by hand for several minutes, slowly add more flour to your board as you knead; if it is too stiff to knead by hand easily, place back in processor; knead in an additional 1-2 tablespoons water-more is required with the finer grinds of white or fine whole wheat flours, which are available in bulk at our local New Seasons).
-Be sure to rest dough, so as not to overheat; repeat step if needed, until it is easy to knead by hand.)
-See before and after photo.
+These instructions should be foolproof, but IF needed, do the following: if dough remains quite wet and sticky, after kneading by hand for several minutes, slowly add more flour to your board as you knead; if it is too stiff to knead by hand easily, place back in processor; knead in 1 tbsp water.
+If called for, repeat this step until severe stiffness is gone, it is flexible, and kneading by hand is facile, carefully resting dough so as not to overheat.
+See before and after photo below.

 - Place prepared dough in a well-oiled 13-gallon plastic bag; let rise in a warm place for 50-60 minutes, or until double; time varies depending on room temperature.
 (To facilitate proofing in a cold kitchen, you may place it in a warm oven, which has been heated for 20-30 seconds only.
 Be careful to only take edge off cold, as too much heat will kill the yeast.)